AAChartModel/AAChartKit-Swift/README.md

         //The chart view object calls the instance object of AAChartModel and draws the final graphic aaChartView?.aa_drawChartWithChartModel(aaChartModel!)
 ```

+🌹🌹🌹Congratulations!
+Everything was done!!!
+You will get you want!!!

+### Update chart content
+if you want to refresh chart content,you should do something as follow.According to your actual needs, select the function that fits you.

-5. Only refresh the chart data(This method is recommended to be called for updating the series data dynamically)
+*  Only refresh the chart data(This method is recommended to be called for updating the series data dynamically)

 ```swift
         //Only refresh the chart series data
         aaChartView?.aa_onlyRefreshTheChartDataWithChartModelSeries(chartModelSeriesArray)
 ```

-6. Refresh the chart(Subsequent refresh options are recommended to call this method after the first drawing of graphics is completed)
+*  Refresh the chart, minus the chart data (this method is recommended for subsequent refreshes after the first drawing of graphics has completed.
+If you want to update the chart data only, you should use the function `aa_onlyRefreshTheChartDataWithChartModelSeries`)
 ```swift
         //Refresh the chart after the AAChartModel whole content is updated aaChartView?.aa_refreshChartWholeContentWithChartModel(aaChartModel!)